 Stone Age rock shelters with paintings at Bhimbetka in Madhya Pradesh are the earliest known traces of human life in India.
-The first known permanent settlements appeared 9,000 years ago and developed into the Indus Valley Civilization, which peaked between 2600 BC and 1900 BC.
+The first known permanent settlements appeared over 9,000 years ago and developed into the Indus Valley Civilization, which peaked between 2600 BC and 1900 BC.
 It was followed by the Vedic Civilization.

 From around 500 BC onwards, many independent kingdoms came into being.
 In the north, the Maurya dynasty, which included the Buddhist king Ashoka, contributed greatly to India’s cultural landscape.
 From 180 BC, a series of invasions from Central Asia followed, with the successive establishment in the northern Indian subcontinent of the Indo-Greek, Indo-Scythian and Indo-Parthian kingdoms, and finally the Kushan Empire.
 From the 3rd century onwards the Gupta dynasty oversaw the period referred to as India’s “Golden Age”.

 Pandyas prevailed during different periods.
 Science, Art, literature, mathematics, astronomy, engineering, religion, and philosophy flourished under the patronage of these kings.